jlangch/venice/doc/readme/execute-scripts.md

 ## Macro Expansion

-Expanding macros ahead of evaluation can speed up the execution of a by a factor of 3 to 10.
+Expanding macros ahead of evaluation can speed up the execution by a factor of 3 to 10.

 Upfront macro expansion can be activated with the option `-macroexpand`